moliver28/research-handbook/content/handbook/solutions-architects/processes/ecosystem.md

 title: Ecosystem SA Engagement Model
 ---

+## Engaging an Ecosystem Solutions Architect

+To request the assistance of an ESA, reach out to the team in the **#ecosystem-solutions-architects** internal slack channel.  @Mention any of the team to create a thread of 1:1 interaction.
+By leveraging this single work queue, we can easily cover for each other and create tracking issues from this channel.
+Don’t be surprised if we “move” DMs over to this public channel.

+For issues, the ESA team will leverage the **~Partner-SA**, **~Partner Region-AMER|APAC|EMEA**, and **Partner-Acct-<Name>** labels.

 ## Ecosystem Solutions Architect: Role & Responsibilities

 The Ecosystem Team’s north star is GitLab NetARR.
 ESAs will support the Ecosystem Sales Managers (ESM) whose main responsibility is to work with field account teams to achieve their revenue goals leveraging partners to scale the quantity, value, and strategic relevance of deals.